yannvanhalewyn/fletch/README.md

     -m, --minimal	Download only the main file (e.g.: jquery.min.js) -t, --tag		Prints out html script/link tags instead of downloading

+**NOTE** the --tag option will only print out tags for .js and .css files.

 ### Examples
 ```